-- BBH Luxembourg Systems Oversight Committee ("LSOC") is responsible for the oversight of Information Technology (IT) and Systems security in accordance with CSSF Circulars 12/552 (as amended) and 13/554 and is chaired by its IT and Information Security Officer.
-Responsibilities of the committee include (but are not limited) reviewing of exceptions to normal operations (for example an IT-system outage), ensuring that a backup solution in line with business continuity and recovery plans is established, ensuring that BBH Luxembourg data and/or information is protected by having sufficient safeguards to avoid non-authorised access to its system, ensuring that any outsourced activity is clearly documented and complies with the applicable regulatory and legal requirements, reviewing and ratifying the approval/revision of BBH Luxembourg IT infrastructure and organization, including policies and procedures, annual budget, IT programs, and reviewing the list of system projects for BBH Luxembourg.
+- BBH Luxembourg Systems Oversight Committee ("LSOC") is responsible for the oversight of Information Technology (IT) and Systems security in accordance with the Digital Operational Resilience Act (DORA) and law, CSSF Circulars 12/552 (as amended), 22/805 and 24/847 and is chaired by its IT and Information Security Officer.
+Responsibilities of the committee include reviewing of exceptions to normal operations, ensuring that a backup solution in line with business continuity and recovery plans is established, ensuring that BBH Luxembourg data and/or information is protected by having sufficient safeguards to avoid non-authorised access to its system, ensuring that any outsourced activity is clearly documented and complies with the applicable regulatory and legal requirements, reviewing and ratifying the approval/revision of BBH Luxembourg IT infrastructure and organization, including policies and procedures, annual budget, IT programs, and reviewing the list of system projects for BBH Luxembourg.
 The Authorised Management has veto rights on any decision made by the committee.
 This committee reports to the BBH Luxembourg Executive Committee. - BBH Luxembourg Outsourcing Oversight Committee ("LOOC") is responsible for oversight of BBH Luxembourg's global model arrangements and for ratifying any enhancements and/or further developments of the global model.
 Responsibilities include reviewing the performance of business outsource providers, status and appropriateness of contractual arrangements and monitoring compliance with Luxembourg regulatory and internal requirements as well as internal requirements relating to the outsourcing of activities.
 The Authorised Management has veto rights on any decision made by the committee.
-This committee reports to BBH Luxembourg Executive Committee.
+This committee reports to the BBH Luxembourg Executive Committee. - BBH Luxembourg Bank Recovery and Resolution Directive Committee ("BRRD Committee") is responsible for oversight, guidance and coordination of the recovery and resolution related activities as well as relevant initiatives that might impact BBH Luxembourg's recovery and resolution planning.
+Similar to other oversight committees, the BRRD Committee is a specialized committee supporting the BBH Luxembourg Executive Committee.
+The Authorised Management has veto rights on any decision made by the committee.
+This committee reports to the BBH Luxembourg Executive Committee